sannnir/Project-My-own-Salt-state/README.md

 <img width="188" alt="image" src="https://user-images.githubusercontent.com/117899949/207007847-50bc6cc3-4350-49e4-a994-a685b6630b97.png">

 At this point I am goint to make a ping-test from t001 and t002 to master just to see that the connections between them is ok.
-To check the ip address from the Ubuntu (master) command `ip addr` is ok.
-I'll copy the ip address and go to t001.

 With Vagrant you can take SSH connection to VMs by command: